whizzzkid/bing-wallpapers-for-linux/README.md

 *Note: If you installed this package from apt, then disable the startup script setup by default.
 Go to startup applications and remove 'bingwallpaper'*

 ## Contributing
-Feel free to make changes and send PR, I'll be aaccepting them.
+Feel free to make changes and send PR, I'll be accepting them.

 ## License
 GPLv2